-Can dogs have okra?
-In this article, we’ll talk about this powerhouse vegetable, and whether it’s good or bad for your loving pet.
+But, is okra for dogs a good idea?
+In this article, we’ll talk about this powerhouse vegetable and the pros and cons of feeding it to your loving pet.

-One of the oldest cultivated crops, okra originated in Ethiopia.
+Okra is one of the oldest cultivated crops, and it originated in Ethiopia.

-It is a multipurpose crop, as its various parts can be used for a variety of purposes other than food.
+It’s a multipurpose crop, as its various parts can be used for a variety of purposes.

-Okra seeds, roasted, can even be used in place of decaffeinated coffee!
+Okra seeds can even be roasted and used in place of decaffeinated coffee.

 We eat the tender green fruits of the okra plant, which are rich in high-quality oils and proteins, polyunsaturated fatty acids like linoleum acid, and fiber.
 Okra also has a high antioxidant activity level.

-The protein in okra has an amino acid composition that’s similar to that of soybeans but with a higher efficiency ratio, making it a good protein supplement.
+The protein in okra has an amino acid composition that’s similar to that of soybeans but with a higher efficiency ratio.
+This makes it a good protein supplement.

 Okra also contains carbohydrates and vitamins, including high levels of vitamin C, folate, calcium, and potassium.

-Okra is believed to have purgative properties; it includes mucilage that washes away toxic substances because it binds cholesterol to it.
+It’s believed to also have purgative properties.
+It includes mucilage that washes away toxic substances because it binds cholesterol to it.

 It has been used to promote healthy skin and blood and to stabilize blood sugar.
-It has even been credited with helping people recovery from depression and weakness.
+It has even been credited with helping people recover from depression and weakness.

 Researchers say that the best way to keep okra’s nutritional properties is to cook it as quickly as possible with steam or on low heat.